-All active subsystems that have their modes set to LIST must have the same number of points (up to 100), or an error is generated when the first list point is triggered.
+All active subsystems that have their modes set to LIST must have the same number of points (up to 32 for Series I and 100 for Series II), or an error is generated when the first list point is triggered.
 The only exception is a list consisting of only one point.
 Such a list is treated as if it had the same number of points as the other lists, with all of the implied points having the same value as the one specified point.